Listen to this story:

 The results support the social motivation hypothesis, which holds that people with autism find social interaction less rewarding than other people do.
 A poorly functioning reward system may leave infants and young children unmotivated to engage with others.
 As a result, they may get few chances to practice and develop their social skills.

 The problem is not limited to social motivation, however.
-The results of the meta-analysis show that the autism brain also responds uniquely to nonsocial rewards, such as such as winning money or a game.
+The results of the meta-analysis show that the autism brain also responds uniquely to nonsocial rewards, such as winning money or a game.

 “It provides compelling evidence of an expansion of the hypothesis,” says Rebecca Jones, assistant professor of neuroscience in psychiatry at Weill Cornell Medicine in New York, who was not involved in the work.
 “It’s not necessarily social only.”